dodoojo/tumbex/README.md

 ---

-## Author

-[josephine dodo]

----

 ## Disclaimer

-This contract is for educational and demonstration purposes.
+This contract is for demonstration and educational purposes.
 Review and audit before deploying on mainnet.